Wills, Trusts & Probate

 Can a ward object to a guardianship?

-A ward may object to a guardianship if they have the capacity to express their wishes, and the court will consider their views during proceedings.
-In Burlingame, the court aims to respect the rights of the individual while ensuring their safety and well-being.
-Guardianship is established only when necessary, and objections can lead to hearings to determine the best course of action.
-Legal representation and advocacy ensure that the ward’s voice is heard in the process.
+A ward may object to a proposed guardianship if they have the capacity to express preferences, and the court will consider the ward’s views along with medical and other evidence.
+The court aims to respect the ward’s autonomy while ensuring safety and appropriate care.
+If the ward objects, the court may require additional hearings or evaluations to determine the best course of action.
+Legal representation for the ward or a guardian ad litem appointed by the court can help ensure the ward’s voice is heard and considered in proceedings.
+The court balances the ward’s wishes with objective evidence about their ability to care for themselves.